Tourism in Turkmenistan: Historical sites

-Resorts and nature tourism
+Nature tourism

-The Caspian Sea coast of Turkmenistan is the site of a number of popular sea resorts, including the Awaza National Resort Zone.

-Wildlife areas in the desert and other attractions

-Desert fauna of Karakum include many kinds of rare animals.
-There is a Karakum nature reserve at the flood-land drained by the Amu Darya.

 Near Derweze village in the middle of the Karakum Desert is a natural gas deposit.
 While drilling in 1971, Soviet geologists tapped into a cavern filled with natural gas.
 The ground beneath the drilling rig collapsed, creating the Darvaza gas crater, a large hole with a diameter of 70 m at 40.25264°N 58.43941°E. To avoid poisonous gas discharge, it was decided the best solution was to burn it off.
 Geologists had hoped the fire would use all the fuel in a matter of days, but the gas is still burning today.
 Locals have dubbed the cavern the "Door to Hell".

-Accessibility of the country

-Most trips to Turkmenistan begin with arrival at the capital Ashgabat or the seaside town Turkmenbashy.
-Ashgabat has a modern international airport, which is the base of Turkmenistan Airlines.
-The airport is served by S7 Airlines, Turkish Airlines, Flydubai, Belavia and China Southern Airlines as well as the national carrier, Turkmenistan Airlines.
-Another five airports in Turkmenistan (Turkmenabat, Dashoguz, Mary, Turkmenbashy, and Kerki) have international status.
-Because of current restrictions, tickets for domestic flights cannot be booked or purchased more than 14 days prior to departure.

-COVID pandemic

-Due to the COVID-19 global pandemic, scheduled international flights have been curtailed, and only special charter flights are allowed in and out of the country.
-Such flights arrive at Turkmenabat, where arriving passengers undergo a 21-day quarantine.

 Museums

-Most museums are located in the major cities of Turkmenistan such as Ashgabat, Turkmenabat, Balkanabat, Mary and Dashoguz.
+Most museums in Turkmenistan are located in the major cities of Ashgabat, Türkmenbaşy, Balkanabat, Mary and Daşoguz.
 Some of these include: